 Housing costs in Plymouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plymouth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Plymouth is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Plymouth who work in office and administrative support (11.50%), sales jobs (11.42%), and management occupations (9.86%).
+There are especially a lot of people living in Plymouth who work in sales jobs (12.60%), office and administrative support (12.01%), and management occupations (9.45%).

-Plymouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Plymouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Plymouth include Italian, English, German, and French .